jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 organizations of all sizes to practice defense in depth, combining anti\-malware solutions with endpoint visibility.
-In observed intrusions, Huntress identified a variety of legitimate applications spoofed for delivering DarkGate payloads, such as:
+In observed intrusions, Huntress identified a variety of legitimate applications “spoofed” for delivering DarkGate payloads, such as:
 Advanced IP
 Scanner
 ColaSoft MAC